Desire1991/School_District_Analysis/README.md

-•	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other school
+   How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other school

-     o	The most notable changes are that % passing read, math, and overall decreased. o	we evaluate the school by % Overall Passing, then Thomas High School went from 2nd place to 8th place out of 15 schools.
+   .The most notable changes are that % passing read, math, and overall decreased.
+   .we evaluate the school by % Overall Passing, then Thomas High School went from 2nd place to 8th place out of 15 schools.

 Image showing the results

-•	How does replacing the ninth-grade scores affect the following:
+How does replacing the ninth-grade scores affect the following:
 Math and Reading Scores by Grade

 <img width="694" alt="reading_score_ByGrade" src="https://user-images.githubusercontent.com/74233163/105349976-16cf7b00-5bb0-11eb-8f3e-88ef81deed1c.png">

-o	Scores by School Spending
+Scores by School Spending

 <img width="828" alt="Spending_summary_df" src="https://user-images.githubusercontent.com/74233163/105348406-e7b80a00-5bad-11eb-84f7-2362049969c0.png">